microsoft/ebpf-for-windows/.internal/vm-extension/VmExtensionSpecs.md

 $vmResourceGroup = "eBpfVmExtension"
 $vmLocation = "eastus2euap"
 $vmName = "eBpfVm-EastEUAP"
 $extSettings = @{"temp" = "";}; # NOTE!
 A dummy settings file is necessary for the VM Extension handler to retrieve a SequenceNumber and generate status files, even if the VM Extension does not support user-settings!
+This is "by design".

 Set-AzVMExtension -Publisher $publisherName -ExtensionType $typeName -Name $vmExtName -TypeHandlerVersion $version -Location $vmLocation -ResourceGroupName $vmResourceGroup -VMName $vmName -Settings $extSettings
 ```